nguyenthanhan/react-native-image-code-scanner/README.md

   </a>
 </p>

-A lightweight, high-performance React Native library for scanning QR codes and barcodes from images with advanced preprocessing options.
+A lightweight, high-performance React Native library for scanning QR codes and barcodes from images with automatic preprocessing for optimal recognition.
 Built with native performance in mind using iOS Vision Framework and Android ML Kit.

 ## ✨ Features

 - **🚀 High Performance**: Native implementation using iOS Vision Framework and Google ML Kit
 - **📱 Cross-Platform**: Support for both iOS and Android
 - **🎯 Multiple Formats**: Supports 13+ barcode formats including QR, Code128, EAN, UPC, and more
-- **🔧 Advanced Preprocessing**: Built-in image enhancement for better recognition rates
+- **🔧 Automatic Preprocessing**: Built-in image enhancement automatically applied for better recognition
 - **⚡ New Architecture Ready**: Full support for React Native's New Architecture (Turbo Modules)
 - **📦 Lightweight**: Minimal dependencies, optimized bundle size
-- **🔄 Smart Retry Logic**: Intelligent preprocessing with rotation, grayscale, and contrast enhancement
+- **🔄 Smart Recognition**: Automatic rotation, grayscale conversion, and contrast enhancement
 - **🔒 Type Safe**: Full TypeScript support with comprehensive type definitions
 - **🛠️ Expo Compatible**: Works with Expo (requires prebuild for native functionality)